tychay/TGIFramework/README.md

 ---------------------------

-1. [Download][download tgif] and uncompress TGIFramework or `$ git clone git://github.com/tychay/TGIFramework.git`
+1. [Download][download tgif] and uncompress TGIFramework or

+	$ git clone git://github.com/tychay/TGIFramework.git

+2. Make sure you have the basic LAMP stack set up (ex for ubuntu install)

+	$ sudo apt-get intall git
+	$ sudo apt-get install apache2
+	$ sudo apt-get install php5 libapache2-mod-php5
+	$ sidp apt-get install php-pear php-pecl
+	(create phpinfo in /var/www/phpinfo.php)
+	$ sudo apachectl restart

-2. Go to the root of the directory
+3. Go to the root of the directory
-3. `$ ./bs/bootstrap.sh` (YMMV on whether this works without modifications)
+4. `$ ./bs/bootstrap.sh` (YMMV on whether this works without modifications)
-4. `$ ./bs/build_samples.sh` (this will build the samples website)
+5. `$ ./bs/build_samples.sh` (this will build the samples website)
-4. Add `samples/www` so that your website can access it (I assume Apache if with an `.htaccess` file, if using something else, you must port the file)
+6. Add `samples/www` so that your website can access it (I assume Apache if with an `.htaccess` file, if using something else, you must port the file)
-5. Access it.
+7. Access it.
 It now should work!
-6. `samples/` can be trolled for a basic outline of how such a application configuration and such should work.
+8. `samples/` can be trolled for a basic outline of how such a application configuration and such should work.
 Normally the framework directory should live inside your application, but your app can be put inside tgiframewrok like `samples/` is.